kheireddinezgh/semchain/README.md

-#DRDChain
+#SemChain

-This is the code of our paper untitled **DRDChain : A Blockchain-based Distributed Resource Directory for the Internet of Things**.
+This is the code of our paper untitled **SemChain : A Blockchain-based Semantic discovery on Distributed Resource Directories for the Internet of Things**.

 Below are the steps for reproducing the framework environment.
 (We recommend using Linux Ubuntu OS)